 For all the world, Seoul is a megacity filled with skyscrapers and high-tech facilities.
 It’s widely known as South Korea’s powerhouse and the origin of Hallyu and K-pop.
 However, hidden beneath this modern facade are 600-years-old history and traditions.
-These values coexist with modern city life, creating an identity for one of Asia’s most interesting cities.
+These values coexist with everyday city life, creating an identity for one of Asia’s most exciting cities.

 The Icon of Korea

-Expanding over 430 hectares, the newly built Gyeongbokgung is the largest of Five Grand Palaces in Seoul.
-It has more than 330 buildings and is comparable to China’s Forbidden Palace.
-Combining ancient Chinese architecture principles with Joseon traditions, Gyeongbokgung was a symbol for both the Korean nation and the Imperial Family.
+Expanding over 430 hectares, the newly built Gyeongbokgung is the largest of the Five Grand Palaces in Seoul.
+It has more than 330 buildings and is comparable to the Forbidden Palace in Beijing.
+Combining ancient Chinese architectural principles with Joseon traditions, Gyeongbokgung was a symbol for the Korean nation and the Imperial Family.
 Ironically, the Japanese destroyed it for the same reason, when they occupied the peninsula at the beginning of the 20th century.

 - Gyeongbokgung is easily accessible by Metro 3 (Station: Gyeongbokgung).
 Alternatively, you can take Metro 5 (Station: Gwanghwamun) and walk to the palace.

-- Admission fee is 3000 ₩.
-This cost can be exempted by wearing a hanbok (Korean traditional outfit).
+- The admission fee is 3000 ₩.
+This cost can be exempted by wearing a hanbok (a Korean traditional outfit).